 Luxor’s Valley of the Kings

 The city of Luxor makes up one of the most amazing open air museum in the world.
-Whther it is the valley of the kinds, the temples of Karnak, Hapshepsut’s buriel temple and more, this place needs more than a few days to explore all of its many sights.
-Ensure you take a hot air balloon over the nile and see the city from above!
+Whether it is the valley of the kings, the temples of Karnak, Hapshepsut’s buriel temple and more, this place needs more than a few days to explore all of its many sights.
+Ensure you take a hot air balloon over the Nile and see the city from above!
+It is also considered one of the prettiest places in Egypt and has plenty of great photo spots!

 Visit the Lowest Point on Earth the Dead Sea